dev7060/301-Days-of-Code/record.md

 Day 28: started wroking on my cli based typing practice application written in C </br>
 Day 29: Worked with Bootstrap framework.
 Buttons, containers and some other basic stuff etc. </br>
 Day 30: Continued bootstrap learning.
 Covered: Button Styling, Grid Layouts, Responsive Layouts </br>
+Day 31: Continued with bootstrap.
+Messing around here and there, but gotta say, not the productive sessions <br/>